“I’m learning who you’ve been ain’t who you’ve got to be.”

 So where to turn?
 That is the focus of Part Eight so let’s begin.
 From the onset it seems reasonable to start with perhaps dreams, desires, a vision of future self, etc. I had all of the above.
 What I lacked was an awareness of how sacrosanct each of those were in their service of providing the very guidance I desperately needed.
 On my best day, every dream I had of a life for myself was tossed into the bin of frivolity not to be taken seriously.
-I was convinced I did some serious and almost irreparable damage to my reputation and close relationships as a young man entering adulthood and I had some serious ground to make up and fast.
-The only target I set my sights on was proving to the world, and to a lesser degree, myself that I am not one of society’s throw-a-ways.
-I say ‘to a lesser degree’ since it was the world I had to satisfy and impress, not me.
+I was convinced I did some serious and almost irreparable damage to my reputation and close relationships as a young man entering adulthood.
+I had some serious ground to make up and fast.
+The only target I set my sights on was proving to the world and myself that I am not one of society’s throw-a-ways.
+It’s the world I wanted to see accept me.
+And it was me whom I needed to accept me.
 Remember the whole ‘external locus of identity’ thing?
 My goal was not to be me.
 My goal merely was the swift eradication of the world’s memory of who I used to be.
 Therefore, my bogus concoction of what the world wanted from me was my guide.
 As I write this, I am reminded of what my MBA Ethics professor once said to our class many years ago.
 “If you want to do good in this world, find a good [person] and do what they do.”
 I had a version of that as my compass fifteen years earlier.
 ‘If you want to be successful, find a successful person and do what they do.’
 Of course, my definition of success was then, as it remained for years, having a respected and impressive career path.
 In my myopia, I believed the only way to achieve this was to find a path that was 180° from whence I had recently been in just about every shape and form.

 Closing out Part Six I discussed my foray into college.
 I enrolled without any idea of what was to be my focus study.
 My Dad had recently made the off-the-cuff suggestion of business management.
 That was enough for me shrug my shoulders and say, “Ok, I guess that’s it.”
 Enrolling in a community college has much fewer hurdles than highly ranked institutions.
 For starters, SAT scores are not critically necessary.
 And that’s a good thing.
 Given the timing of my mid-teen mess, I never prepared for or took the SAT exam.
 (A standardized test in the U.S. for college bound students.)